-We will not assume that the new governance structure to be introduced after the General Meeting of Shareholders in June 2024 is the ultimate one for us.
-Instead, we will continue to discuss Mitsui's governance structure based on annual evaluations of the effectiveness of the Board of Directors, and social expectations, including stakeholders' opinions.
+We will not assume that the current governance structure is the ultimate one for us.
+Instead, we will continue to discuss Mitsui & Co.'s governance structure based on annual evaluations of the effectiveness of the Board of Directors, and social expectations, including stakeholders' opinions.

-The Board of Directors will continue its efforts to achieve sustainable improvement in Mitsui's corporate value by taking measures to further enhance its effectiveness, including taking into consideration the aspects outlined above, and by providing effective supervision of management.
+The Board of Directors will continue its efforts to achieve sustainable improvement in Mitsui & Co.'s corporate value by implementing measures to further enhance its effectiveness, including taking into consideration the aspects outlined above, and by providing effective supervision of management.